OmniEdit: Building Image Editing Generalist Models Through Specialist Supervision: Learning with Specialist Supervision

 We group the image editing task into 7 categories as summarized in Table~\ref{tab:task_definitions}.
 For each category, we train or build a task specialist \( p_s(\mathbf{x'} \mid \mathbf{x}, c) \) to generate millions of examples.
 Table~\ref{tab:task_definitions} provides detailed information on task groups and example editing instructions \( c \).
 In this section, we briefly summarize each specialist, with details available in Appendix \ref{sec:data_gen}.

 \textbf{Object Replacement.} We trained an image-inpainting model to serve as the specialist $q_{\text{obj\_replace}}$ for object replacement.
 Given a image \( \mathbf{x} \) and an object caption \( c_{\text{obj}} \) and a object mask \( M_{\text{obj}} \).
 The $q_{\text{obj\_replace}}$ can fill the content indicated by the mask with an object in \( c_{\text{obj}} \).
 We then generate an object replacement sample by masking out an existing object and fill the image with a new object.\\ \textbf{Object Removal.} We trained an image inpainting model to serve as the specialist $q_{\text{obj\_removal}}$ for object removal.
-We use a similar procedure as in the object replacement but use a predicted background content caption to inpaint the masked image.\\ \textbf{Object Addition.} We treat object addition as the inverse task of object removal.
-Specifically, for each pair of editing examples generated by the object removal specialist, we reverse the roles of the source and target images to create a new pair.\\ \textbf{Attribute Modification.} We adopt the Prompt-to-Prompt (P2P) \citep{hertzprompt} pipeline to generate examples.
-To enable precise modification, we adapt the method from \citet{sheynin2024emu} where we provide a mask $M_{\text{obj}}$ for the object and force P2P to only make edits inside the mask.\\ \textbf{Background Swap.} We trained an image inpainting model to serve as the specialist $q_{\text{obj\_background\_swap}}$.
-We use a similar procedure as in the object replacement but use an inverse mask of the object to indicate the background and guide the inpainting.\\ \textbf{Environment Modification.} For environment modification, we use P2P pipeline to generate original and edited image.
-To ensure structural consistency between two images, we apply a mask of the foreground to maintain details in the foreground while changing the background.\\ \textbf{Style Transfer.} We use CosXL-Edit \citep{boesel2024improving} as the specialist model as its training data contains a large number of style transfering examples.
+We use a similar procedure as in the object replacement but use a predicted background content caption to inpaint the masked image.\\ \textbf{Object Addition.} We treat object addition as the inverse task of object removal.\\ \textbf{Attribute Modification.} We adopt the Prompt-to-Prompt (P2P) \citep{hertzprompt} pipeline to generate examples.
+To enable precise modification, we adapt the method from \citet{sheynin2024emu} where we provide a mask $M_{\text{obj}}$ for the object and force P2P to only make edits inside the mask.\\ \textbf{Background Swap.} We use a similar procedure as in the object replacement but use an inverse mask of the object to indicate the background and guide the inpainting.\\ \textbf{Environment Modification.} For environment modification, we use P2P pipeline to generate original and edited image. \\ \textbf{Style Transfer.} We use CosXL-Edit \citep{boesel2024improving} as the specialist model as its training data contains a large number of style transfering examples.
 We provide CosXL-Edit with $(\mathbf{x}, c)$, and let it generates the edited image $\mathbf{x}'$.